Voicemail Phone Menus (PDF)

 In all cases, when the affected voicemail box is checked, the applicable warning message will play every time, in its entirety, until the mailbox is brought back below the quota limit.

-* It is not the NUMBER of messages that matter; it is the TOTAL SIZE of ALL STORED messages (new, saved and deleted) that matters. *
+Note: It is not the number of messages that matters; it is the total size of all stored messages (new, saved and deleted) that matters.

 When there are personnel changes involving personally assigned phone numbers, please be aware that the voicemail box will follow the user.
 What this means is, if the user is no longer employed at UCCS, their voicemail box will be deleted, which means all messages will be lost.
 If the user changes departments or phone numbers within a department, the phone number associated with their voicemail box will change, but the user will retain all messages and will not have to change their PIN or greetings.
 It is not possible for two users to be assigned to the same voicemail box, nor is it possible to transfer an unemployed user's voicemail box to a new user.